 Wilborn v.
 Bank One Corp., 121 Ohio St.3d 546, 2009-Ohio-306, 906 N.E.2d 396, ¶ 8.
 "The role of courts in examining contracts is to ascertain the intent of the parties.
 Where the terms in a contract are not ambiguous, courts are constrained to apply the plain language of the contract."
-(Citation omitted.)
+(Citations omitted.)
 St. Marys v.
 Auglaize Cty.
 Bd. of Commrs., 115 Ohio St.3d 387, 2007-Ohio-5026, 875 N.E.2d 561, ¶ 18.
 The contract language clearly reflected Simbo and M8 intended to allocate the cost of all reasonable attorney fees to the prevailing party.
 Because the lease did not define prevailing party, we adopt the main issue standard of EAC Properties to aid in that determination.
 In doing so, we find M8 was the "prevailing party" and was entitled to recover all reasonable attorney fees.

 {¶ 43} While the "some relief" standard has been applied to define a "prevailing party," we do not find that standard applicable in this matter.
-The "some relief" standard is commonly invoked, although not exclusively, in accordance with consumer protection laws.
+The "some relief" standard is commonly invoked, although not exclusively, in accordance with statutory claims for attorney fees such as is authorized in connection with consumer protection and civil rights laws.
 For instance, this court defined a "prevailing party" in a Section 1983 case as follows:

 A plaintiff is a "prevailing party" if he receives "at least some relief on the merits of his claim.
 A plaintiff 'prevails' when 'actual relief on the merits of his claim materially alters the legal relationship between the parties by modifying the defendant's behavior in a way that directly benefits the plaintiff."
 Farrar v.
 Hobby (1992), 506 U.S. 103, 111-12, 113 S.Ct.
 566, 121 L.Ed.2d 494.
-"A judgment for damages is any amount, compensatory or nominal, which modifies the defendant's behavior for the plaintiff's benefit by forcing the defendant to pay an amount of money he otherwise would not pay."
+"A judgment for damages [is] any amount, whether compensatory or nominal, [that] modifies the defendant's behavior for the plaintiff's benefit by forcing the defendant to pay an amount of money he otherwise would not pay."
 Id. at 113.